Monstervision's Joe Bob Briggs Looks At

 annual race in which hot-rodders try to kill as many pedestrians as

 possible on their way from New York to L.A., it combines science fiction,

 satire, skewed social commentary, and a great climactic race to the death

 with good-guy David Carradine and bad-guy Sylvester Stallone the only two

 racers left alive on the home stretch.

 Reserved.
 Not an AOL Time-Warner Company in this lifetime.

 Stallone never made a sequel to Deathrace 2000, but have you met his Judge Dredd?

-David Carradine is currently starring in a couple of "Kill Bill" sequels to Pulp Fiction, and hosting the TV-series Wild West Tech
+David Carradine starred in a couple of "Kill Bill" sequels to Pulp Fiction, and hosted the TV-series Wild West Tech

 Elvis has left the building, and he took Joe Bob with him.